 - Machine learning for optimizing complex site-specific management

-- Adaptive experimental design using Bayesian optimization to improve the cost efficiency of small-plot field trials
+- Adaptive experimental design using Bayesian optimization to improve the cost efficiency of field trials

 - A bandit algorithm for efficient on-farm research